-Our experience in emerging markets has also granted us a firm understanding of the limitations of passive investing - a trend that has gained massive flows in global markets in the last few years.
-These shortcomings were highlighted recently after the MSCI decided to include selected China A-shares in its emerging markets' benchmark index for the first time.
-After extensive consultation, it decided on 222 shares (out of more than 3 000) considered suitable for the index.
+A notable event during the quarter again highlighted the limitations of passive investing.
+The index provider MSCI, which many fund managers use to benchmark the performance of their global funds, recently decided to include selected China A-shares in its emerging markets' benchmark index for the first time.
+After consultation, 222 shares (out of more than 3 000) were considered suitable for the index.
 The decision sparked concern among passive investors who have to track the index.
 The Chinese market is opaque, with questions about ownership structures, shadow finance and the true extent of state involvement in each company.
-In addition, the selected companies are skewed towards the problematic Chinese financial sector.
-Above all, as a number of commentators pointed out, it demonstrated that tracking an index is not a passive investment decision at all.
+The selected companies are skewed towards the problematic Chinese financial sector.
+As a number of commentators pointed out, it demonstrated that tracking an index is not a passive investment decision at all.